The world’s 14 best-value destinations

 Not long ago we published lists of our picks for the best-value cities in Europe, and the best-value cities in Asia.
 For both of those we ranked destinations for people traveling just to a specific region, but it’s time to open it up and collect our best-value recommendations from the entire world.

-Some make the list for some non-obvious reasons, so it’s not all about being heaven for the cheapskate travelers.
+Some make the list for some non-obvious reasons, so it’s not all about being heaven for the cheapskate travellers.
 The list below includes up-to-date currency conversions from the main World Backpacker Index for 2011 list.

 The 14 best-value destinations in the world

 (cheapest to more expensive)

 Unless you’ve been researching your own trip to Vietnam, chances are good that you’ve never heard of Hoi An, or you think I meant to type Hanoi instead.
 While Hanoi is actually the cheapest city on our Asia list, Hoi An is only a bit more expensive, and most people find it far more pleasant and interesting.
 This is like a living museum of a Chinese fishing village in the old section, where almost every other shop is a cheap tailor.

 Hoi An is really beautiful in general and many people do like to get a new set of affordable threads made up for them in a day or two, but for others of us it’s the food that steals the show.
 Many of Vietnam’s finest restaurants are dotted all over town, with most of them charging US$2 to US$4 for a main course.
 You can also get the world’s cheapest beer here, called bia hoi, for around US$0.15 a glass.